AletteXin/Python_Supervised_Learning_Aneurysm/README.md

 2. Small (2.4 - 5.4cm) - low risk of rupture
 3. Large (>5.4cm) - high risk of rupture

-Three classifiers were considered throughout the project: RandomForest, SVC and Adaboost.
+Three classifiers were considered throughout the project: RandomForest, SVM and Adaboost.

 ## Structure of final model

-The final model is a 2-step SVC classifier.
+The final model is a 2-step SVM classifier.
 The dataset was exact steps of the model are depicted in the following figure:

 ![Screenshot 2021-10-22 at 11 15 50 AM](https://user-images.githubusercontent.com/85789376/138387709-462d1490-0117-4fd3-add6-3eb697f54d21.png)